Fulhadhoo

 Maldives on a Budget

-Fulhadhoo is one of the inhabited islands of Baa atoll in the Maldives.
+Fulhadhoo is one of the local islands of Baa atoll in the Maldives.
 Together with two other local islands: Goidhoo and Fehendhoo, as well as several uninhabited islets, Fulhadhoo form the Goidhoo atoll.
 Famous for its crystal clear waters and beautiful sandy beaches, good snorkeling, comfortable budget accommodation and warm hospitality of local residents, Fulhadhoo is an excellent option for an inexpensive holiday, in 2 hours by speedboat from Malé International Airport (VIA).

 Despite the fact that Fulhadhoo falls within the administrative territory of Baa Atoll, geographically it is located much further from most of the other inhabited islands and away from the busy tourist areas.
 Expect the stunning beauty of the Indian ocean, and the abundance of colorful fish on the house reef, including dolphins, sharks and turtles.